JetBrains-Research/pubtrends/nature_reviews/README.md

 ## Nature Reviews Reference Clustering

-**Current status: 40/40 papers processed, ~96% references mapped**
+**Current status: 40/40 papers processed, 99.9% references mapped (other seem to be erroneous)**

 ### Validation

 1. **(DONE)** Grouped references file should be valid JSONs.
 2. **(DONE)** Grouped references files should not contain nulls, reference IDs should be unique.
-3. References should be validated.
+3. **(DONE)** Fix inconsistent use of tabs and spaces.
-4. Paragraph structure (hierarchy) should be validated somehow (maybe via Nature's website?).
+4. References should be validated.
-5. Fix inconsistent use of tabs and spaces.
+5. Paragraph structure (hierarchy) should be validated somehow (maybe via Nature's website?).

 ### Description